 - educate and engage our community about their role in pond and watershed health

-- prepare for climate change challenges by cultivating ecosystem resilience
+- prepare for climate challenges by cultivating ecosystem resilience

 - identify sources of impairment and support data-driven mitigation